sw-dev-lisa-s-nh/sw-dev-lisa-s-nh/README.md

 ### Hi there

 - 👋 Greetings!
 I'm @sw-dev-lisa-s-nh  🌲 ❄️ ⛰️ 🍂 🌻 🏖️
-- 🌎 I’m looking for a Back End  or Full Stack Web Development Job!
+- 🌎 I love writing code -- and would love to be coding full-time!
+(Back-End, Front-End or Full-Stack Dev)
 - 🌳 I’m branching into Front End Web Development
-     - 💻 after studying JavaScript on my own, I'm jumping into a Front End Coding Bootcamp!
+     - 💻 after studying JavaScript on my own, I'm halfway through a Front End Coding Bootcamp!
      - ✅ JavaScript  ✅ HTML   ✅ CSS   ✅Bootstrap   ✅ JQuery   ✅ AJAX, &  ▶️ moving on to React and more!
 - 🏫 I spend my time Mentoring Promineo Tech Back End Software Development Students, and Coding! 🖥️
-- 💬 Ask me about:  Java, MySQL, Databases, & SpringBoot AND JavaScript, Chai & Mocha, HTML, CSS and Bootstrap
+- 💬 Ask me about:  Java, MySQL, Databases, & SpringBoot AND JavaScript, Chai & Mocha, HTML, CSS & Bootstrap
     - 💻  If you are a Promineo Tech student, I'm here to help; if not, ask anyway!
 - 🎹 Some of my favorite things...
     - 🎵 playing the cello 🎻